ExtendRealityLtd/VRTK/DOCUMENTATION.md

 ### 037_CameraRig_ClimbingFalling

 A scene that demonstrates how to set up the climbing mechanism with different activities to try it with.
 A `VRTK_PlayerClimb` object is needed on the `[CameraRig]`. `VRTK_HeightAdjustTeleport` is also added to the `[CameraRig]` to allow movement, but also to allow walking off edges with `UseGravity` enabled.
 Each controller's `VRTK_InteractTouch` component has `TriggerOnStaticObjects` enabled.
 Various objects with a `VRTK_InteractableObject` component are scattered throughout the level.
 They all have the `GrabAttachMechanic` set to `Climbable`.

+### 038_Controller_LightsaberTraining

+This example, designed as a simple game, shows how a script (**`AnimatedInteractableObject`**, `Examples/Resources/Scripts/LightSaberTraining/AnimatedInteractableObject.cs`) can be derived from `VRTK_InteractableObject` to add animations and sound effects.
+There are two lightsabers on a table that can be grabbed (press grip button once) and used (trigger button) to block laser shots (prefab in `Examples/Resources/Prefabs/LaserShot.prefab`) coming from a flying robot "training remote" driven by a script (`Examples/Resources/Scripts/LightsaberTraining/TrainingRemote.cs`).
+When hit by the lightsaber the robot falls down for few seconds, then it restart to flying and shooting the user.
+If a lightsaber is dropped into the water it is teleported on the table (`Examples/Resources/Scripts/LightsaberTraining/Teleporter.cs`).
+This scene uses the customized Bezier Pointer of the example `036_Controller_CustomCompoundPointer` to let the user teleport around using a controller when not using the lightsaber.
+A feature is added to `AnimatedInteractableObject` to disable the pointer only when the lightsaber is in use.

 [Catlike Coding]: http://catlikecoding.com/unity/tutorials/curves-and-splines/